Hi. I’m Lydia Strachan, Founder and Director of Confident Conversations. I’m so pleased you’ve found us and you want to know more about us.

 Lydia Strachan, Founder and Chair of the Board

-Lydia is a mother of two girls and an experienced public sector communications professional.
+Lydia is an experienced public sector communications professional and a mother of three children.
 Lydia also has significant experience of being a parent in hospital.
 Her eldest daughter was diagnosed before birth with a serious congenital heart condition.
 After 16 months in hospital, and many surgeries and medical interventions, her daughter finally came home, but will require ongoing medical care for the rest of her life.
 Lydia is also a trustee of the Brompton Fountain, the charity which supports children and their families

 Lydia Strachan, Founder and Chair of the Board